soerinegerlich/high_arctic_arthropod_phenology_manuscript/README.md

 ## Content
 This repository contains the code and data necessary to replicate data analyses, figures and tables in:

 Gerlich, Hannah Sørine, Martin Holmstrup, Niels Martin Schmidt and Toke T. Høye.
-(2024).
-Preprint. ***Phenological responses to climate change across taxa and local habitats in a high-Arctic arthropod community***
+(Accepted). ***Phenological responses to climate change across taxa and local habitats in a high-Arctic arthropod community***.
+Ecological Monographs.

 ## Contact
 Hannah Sørine Gerlich